The author has a wide variety of interests across a range of subjects and shares his views and tips here!

 Communications technologies have come a long way in making a once vast world much smaller.
-Today, information that was once unavailable due to location or time, can now be gleaned with the mere click of a mouse, thereby providing the user with a much broader range of reference.
-The impact of such technologies upon modern civilization has been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these break-throughs have negatively impacted our society.
+Today, information that was once unavailable due to location or time can now be gleaned with the mere click of a mouse, thereby providing the user with a much broader range of references.
+The impact of such technologies on modern civilization has been staggering, and while many have touted these advancements as being a blessing, there have also been many examples of how these breakthroughs have negatively impacted our society.
 Unsure about how this could happen?
 Well, let's take a look.

-Of the many different applications for such technologies, there is perhaps one area that has born the brunt of their negativity more than any other: criminology.
-Every day, thousands of men and women are either committed too, or released from, prison; and thus added to the ever-growing, drowning-pool of criminal databases.
+Of the many different applications for such technologies, there is perhaps one area that has borne the brunt of their negativity more than any other: criminology.
+Every day, thousands of men and women are either committed to or released from prison and thus added to the ever-growing, drowning pool of criminal databases.
 These databases, now commonly shared over the internet by law-enforcement agencies, have provided officers and other agents with an invaluable tool for referencing such records instantly, and from virtually any location.
-For this reason alone, many have overlooked the fact that these same records could have had any negative ramifications at all, since this information is helping to keep many, active criminals off the street.
+For this reason alone, many have overlooked the fact that these same records could have had any negative ramifications at all since this information is helping to keep many, active criminals off the street.
 But what about the inactive, or reformed, "criminals"?
 The men and women who have worked diligently to turn their lives around in spite of past convictions?
-Must they go on paying for their convictions with the remainder of their lives?
-Law-enforcement certainly thinks they should, as does a host of other conservative, left-wing, parties.
+Must they go on paying for their convictions for the remainder of their lives?
+Law enforcement certainly thinks they should, as does a host of other conservative, left-wing, parties.

 With advanced technology, comes the burden of using it responsibly, and for the betterment of all.
 The legal system, however, offers little recourse for those who have been adversely affected by its' apathetic approach to expungement, and public disclosure as a collective whole.
 Therefore, does it not seem logical to ask certain questions about this approach?
 Many seem to think so.
 For example, shouldn't only those convicted of their crimes have their convictions and/or charges posted?
 And if so, for how long?